This page refers to an older version of the product.View the current version of the online Help.

 Unless deploying to a test environment, we recommend that all production deployments are configured with at least 2 nodes (for resiliency / redundancy purposes).

-A question that is often asked is how many appliances do I require to service x number of users.
-Unfortunately this is not a straightforward calculation since every environment is different, both in terms of the features used, and the end user data and usage patterns.
+A question often asked is how many appliances are require to service <x> number of users.
+Unfortunately this is not a straightforward calculation as every environment is different, both in terms of the features used, and the end user data and usage patterns.
 There are many factors which can influence this figure, as detailed below.

 •Kerberos Single Sign-On